Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection

 \subsection{Learning Normal Feature Distribution by Normalizing Flow}

-In order to find one anomaly-independent separating boundary, one normalized distribution of normal features should be learned firstly.
-Normalizing flow is employed to learn normal feature distribution in our method.
+In order to find one anomaly-independent separating boundary, one simplified distribution of normal features should be learned firstly.
+Normalizing flow \cite{NICE, realNVP} is employed to learn normal feature distribution in our method.

 \textbf{Conditional Normalizing Flow.} Formally, we denote $\varphi_\theta: \mathcal{X} \in \mathbb{R}^d \rightarrow \mathcal{Z} \in \mathbb{R}^d$ as our normalizing flow.
 It is built as a composition of coupling layers \cite{NICE} such that $\varphi_\theta=\varphi_L\circ\dots\circ\varphi_2\circ\varphi_1$, where $\theta$ is the trainable parameters and $L$ is the total number of layers.
 Defining $d$-dimensional input and output features of normalizing flow as $y_0=x\in \mathcal{X}$ and $y_L=z \in \mathcal{Z}$, the latents can be computed as $y_l=\varphi_l(y_{l-1})$, where $\{y_l\}_{l=1}^{L-1}$ are the intermediate outputs.
-The input distribution estimated by model $p_\theta(x)$ can be calculated according to the change of variables formula as follows \cite{NICE}\cite{realNVP}:
+The input distribution estimated by model $p_\theta(x)$ can be calculated according to the change of variables formula as follows \cite{NICE, realNVP}: